GMS2805/GMS2805/README.md

 # Hello, I'm Mukund 👋

-Strong hands-on mechanical engineer and material behavior researcher with growing skills in computer science and data-driven problem solving.
+Strong hands-on mechanical engineer and material science researcher with growing skills in computer science and data-driven problem solving.
 Currently focused on strengthening core fundamentals in coding while building a clear technical portfolio.

 # What I’m working on